coldmayo/Science-Fair/README.md

   In conclusion, the neural network was able to tell the difference between a regular user and a potential mass shooter.
 Although the predictions were not 100% right the confidence interval was statistically sound.

 ## Definitions:
-true positive (TP) - outcome where the model correctly predicts the positive class. true negative (TN) - outcome where the model correctly predicts the negative class. false positive (FP) - outcome where the model incorrectly predicts the positive class. false negative (FN) - outcome where the model incorrectly predicts the negative class.
+true positive (TP) - outcome where the model correctly predicts the positive class.\n true negative (TN) - outcome where the model correctly predicts the negative class. false positive (FP) - outcome where the model incorrectly predicts the positive class. false negative (FN) - outcome where the model incorrectly predicts the negative class.